kevshin2002/kevshin2002.github.io/README.md

-> [!NOTE]
-> Update-2024-06-27
->
-> Due to issues with the forked project's GitHub Action workflow, I have migrated my personal website to a [new repository]((https://github.com/liuyuweitarek/liuyuweitarek.github.io)).
-See more details in the [discussion](https://github.com/orgs/community/discussions/26704).

-# Personal Website

-This repository contains source code of the Tarek's personal website, which is built based on [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 > [!IMPORTANT]
+> This personal website was forked from [liuyuweitarek](https://github.com/liuyuweitarek) and is based on [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
-> This website originally comes from [Paweł Kosiec's awesome personal website](https://github.com/pkosiec/website).
-You can read more details in Paweł Kosiec's README.
-Appreciate his kind sharing and contribution!
+> His fork comes from [Paweł Kosiec's awesome personal website](https://github.com/pkosiec/website).

 ## Installation